8 Cold-Weather Cruises for Adventure on the High Seas

 Even when it’s summer in South America (December to March), the Chilean fjords have a dreamy winter feel to them, thanks to the striking Windex-blue glaciers, rushing waterfalls, and surreal mists that envelop these narrow water passageways.
 Some small-ship itineraries focus on navigating a variety of fjords, while the major cruise lines incorporate scenic fjord cruising with calls on Ushuaia, Punta Arenas, and Puerto Montt.

 Booking tip: While expedition cruising on smaller ships will get you deeper into the fjords, these tend to be three or four times as expensive as itineraries on larger ships.
-The latter offer a day of scenic cruising in the fjords paired with calls on an array of ports in Patagonia and major South American cities.
+The latter offers a day of scenic cruising in the fjords paired with calls on an array of ports in Patagonia and major South American cities.

 7. Greenland and Baffin Bay Cruise